 Article 4

-All teachers at International School are obliged to provide mentorship to students, provided they are selected by a particular student.
+All teachers at International School are obliged to provide mentorship to students, provided they are selected by a particular student and approved by the principal and the associates to provide mentorship.

 Article 5